yossefemara7/eeg_ml_pipeline/README.md

 - NumPy, Pandas
 - scikit-learn
 - TensorFlow
-- PyTorch (for TabNet)
+- PyTorch
-- pyts (for GAF visualizations)
+- pyts

 ---

 ## **EEGPipeline**

-The `EEGPipeline` class is the primary interface for performing EEG data analysis.
-It handles feature extraction, model training, and prediction in a streamlined workflow.
+The `EEGPipeline` class is the primary interface for performing all your EEG data analysis.
+It handles feature extraction and selection, model training, and prediction in a streamlined workflow.

 ### **Initialization**